Joseph Vaz: Death

-King Vimaldharna Surya II, Vaz's patron, died in 1707, but Vira Narendra Sinha, his successor, proved to be an even greater supporter.
-New missionaries arrived in 1708.
-In 1710, despite health problems, Vaz took another apostolic trip.
-On his return, he fell ill.
-He recovered from a series of infections and fevers, but was left weakened.
-He undertook eight days of spiritual exercises prescribed by the Oratorian Rule, but before the seventh day he died at Kandy on 16 January 1711, aged 59.

-Vaz's work was carried forward by Jacome Gonsalves.
+He died at Kandy on 16 January 1711, aged 59.

 Veneration

-The subject of his beatification was first urged upon the consideration of the Holy See about 1737 by Francisco de Vasconcellos, Bishop of Cochin, who also claimed jurisdiction over Ceylon.
-The process was begun in Goa, and a number of miracles were registered.
-But the non-fulfilment of certain essential formalities led Pope Benedict XIV to cancel the proceedings, with an order, however, that they should be re-instituted.
-The Apostolic Delegate of the East Indies, Ladislaus Zaleski (1852–1925), who was resident in Kandy, kept hearing reports.
-He was a great admirer of Joseph Vaz, did his own research, and published a multi-issued biography of him.

-The formal process was resumed later and completed in 1953 by the Archdiocese of Goa and Daman.
-On 21 January 1995, he was beatified by Pope John Paul II in Colombo, Sri Lanka.

 In October 2013, a Diocesan Inquiry of a miracle attributed to Vaz took place.
 In November 2013, Patriarch Filipe Neri Ferrao stated that the cause for Vaz's canonisation had reached a 'crucial stage'.
 The pope approved the vote by the Ordinary Session of Cardinals and Bishops in favor of canonization of the Indian-born priest and decided to summon a consistory shortly after.

 Pope Francis waived the requirement for a second miracle, generally a requirement for canonization.
 The pope used the same process he used to canonize Pope John XXIII—without a second miracle attributed to his intercession.
+On 17 September 2014, Pope Francis approved the decision of the Congregation for the Causes of Saints, to canonise Joseph Vaz and the Vatican announced that "the Apostle of Sri Lanka", would be canonised during Pope Francis' visit to Sri Lanka in January 2015.

 Joseph Vaz was canonized by Pope Francis on 14 January 2015 in Colombo at Galleface, Sri Lanka.
 Joseph Vaz is the first saint to have been canonised in Sri Lanka, the first saint of Sri Lanka (having died there) and first originally from the area of Goa, India.

 The canonization of Joseph Vaz was celebrated at the St Joseph Vaz Shrine, Mudipu, Mangalore, during 14–16 January 2015, as he was the first priest from the Konkan Coast to be canonized.